-In this seven-week program, students will take classes that integrate critical reading, analytical writing and oral communication skills though the study of short fiction, non-fiction and various other academic texts.
+In this six-week academic program, students will take classes that integrate critical reading, analytical writing and oral communication skills though the study of short fiction, non-fiction and various other academic texts.
 Students will also gain practical experience by applying their acquired knowledge outside of the classroom in authentic settings.
 More details will be provided on the first day of classes.

 Critical Reading in the Humanities and Social Sciences